 Classic Film Masterpiece - Journey to Italy

 Calling film lovers, fashion darlings and archaeologists!
-How about watching the film that gave birth to the modern cinema?
-An intimate, husband-and-wife-warring, classic film masterpiece in locations that will make you want to run away to Capri?
+Move over Casablanca.
+How about watching the film that paved the way for neo-realism in modern cinema?
+An intimate, emotional, husband-and-wife-warring, classic film masterpiece in locations that will make you want to run away to Capri and Naples and eat spicy pasta while admiring Vesuvius.

 Rossellini didn't permit his actors to rehearse before scenes and the film is largely improvised.
 The critics hated it!
-Now Journey to Italy is considered one of the great new wave films that ushered in modern film.
+I bet they couldn't handle all that emotional honesty.
+Rosselini revels in showing feelings and emotions just as they happen and that would have been revelatory in the fifties.
+Now Journey to Italy is considered one of the great new-wave films that ushered in modern film.

 I will forgive you if you have never heard of this important film.
 The English language version was only restored in 2012.
 A poignant, history-filled culture trip to Italy will make a marvellous change from Casablanca.